slsys/Gateway/faq_eng.md

 ## Question: How to add new Zigbee devices.

 Answer: SLS Zigbee BLE Gateway automatically pairs with Zigbee devices.
 After pairing, it appears in the list of devices on the Zigbee tab.
 Green color indicates devices that already have a converter, and with which work has already been tested.
 Devices for which the converter is not yet available are marked in red.
-You can help with adding a device by providing screenshots of the device’s page and the pairing log on the [ISSUE] page (https://github.com/slsys/Gateway/issues) of the project.
+You can help with adding a device by providing screenshots of the device’s page and the pairing log on the [ISSUE page](https://github.com/slsys/Gateway/issues) of the project.
 Open a new topic adding a new device with the name of the device.

 ## Question: How to add new BLE devices.

 Answer: SLS Zigbee BLE Gateway can also work with BLE devices.
 Adding BLE devices requires immediate device availability.
 To help with the addition of new ones, you can only send the necessary equipment.

-## Question: How to set the rules [SimpleBind] (/ simplebind.md)
+## Question: How to set the rules [SimpleBind](/simplebind_eng.md)

 Answer: There are two recording formats:
 1. DstDeviceId